olyaiy/ai-saas/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+While this is primarily a personal side project, contributions are welcome!
+Feel free to submit a Pull Request if you have ideas for improvements or new features.

 ## License